Open-Streaming-Platform/open-streaming-platform/README.md

 chown -R www-data:www-data /opt/osp
 chown -R www-data:www-data /opt/osp/.git
 ```
-11: Install FFMPEG4
+12: Install FFMPEG4
 ```
 add-apt-repository ppa:jonathonf/ffmpeg-4 -y
 apt-get update
 apt-get install ffmpeg -y
 ```
-12: Copy the Default Config File and Make Changes
+13: Copy the Default Config File and Make Changes
 ```
 cp /opt/osp/conf/config.py.dist /opt/osp/conf/config.py
 ```
-13: Setup Log Rotation
+14: Setup Log Rotation
 ```
-cp /opt/osp/setup/logrotate/* /etc/logrotate.d/
+sudo apt-get install logrotate cp /opt/osp/setup/logrotate/* /etc/logrotate.d/
 ```
-13: Start NGINX and OSP
+14: Start NGINX and OSP
 ```
 systemctl start nginx-osp.service
 systemctl start osp.target
 ```
-14: Open the site in a browser and run through the First Time Setup
+15: Open the site in a browser and run through the First Time Setup
 ```
 http://<ip or host>/
 ```

 ### Database
 By default, OSP uses SQLite for its database.
-However, in most cases it is recommended to setup MySQL to act as the DB for OSP.
+However, for production it is highly recommended to setup MySQL to act as the DB for OSP.
 MySQL 5.7.7 or greater is recommended, due to keysize limits.
+Running the default SQLite Configuration will lead to slowdowns over time.

+If you need to migrate from SQLite to MySQL, you can take a backup of the database, change the configuration file to MySQL, and then restore the backup.

 When configuring OSP to use MySQL, you must change the DB path in the /opt/osp/conf/config.py file to match the following format (Without Brackets):
 ```